airbytehq/airbyte/docs/integrations/destinations/local-json.md

 #### Output schema

 Each stream will be output into its own file.
-Each file will contain 3 columns:
+Each file will a collections of `json` objects containing 3 fields:

 * `ab_id`: a uuid assigned by Airbyte to each event that is processed.
 * `emitted_at`: a timestamp representing when the event was pulled from the data source.
-* `data`: a json blob representing with the event data.
+* `data`: a json blob representing with the extracted data.

 #### Features